create3000/x_ite/docs/_posts/components/X_ITE/UnlitMaterialExtension.md

 ---
-title: Tangent
+title: UnlitMaterialExtension
-date: 2024-06-13
+date: 2024-06-19
-nav: components-Rendering
+nav: components-X_ITE
-categories: [components, Rendering]
+categories: [components, X_ITE]
-tags: [Tangent, Rendering]
+tags: [UnlitMaterialExtension, X_ITE]
 ---
 <style>
 .post h3 {
    word-spacing: 0.2em;
 }
 </style>

 ## Overview

-Tangent.
+UnlitMaterialExtension.

-The Tangent node belongs to the **Rendering** component and requires at least level **5,** its default container field is *tangent.* It is available from X3D version 4.0 or higher.
+The UnlitMaterialExtension node belongs to the **X_ITE** component and requires at least level **1,** its default container field is *material.* It is available from X3D version 4.0 or higher.

 >**Info:** Please note that the functionality of this node is still experimental.
 {: .prompt-info }